 1979 and the Super 8 Camera

 Writer/director J.J.
 Abrams teams with producer Steven Spielberg for this period sci-fi thriller set in the late ’70s – 1979 to be exact.
 This was a pivotal period in movie history.
-Only a few years earlier, Spielberg had directed the first ever summer blockbuster Jaws, and followed it up with Close Encounters and E.T.
-Super 8 is, after all, an homage by its writer/director to its producer, the kind of high-profile movie we so rarely see these days: an old-fashioned, good-feeling summer movie spectacle that doesn’t rely on sequels, spin-offs, re-boots, adaptations, 3-D, comic tie-ins or big name movie stars.
-It’s also a love letter to all those with a passion for filmmaking that emerges at a young age, and an offers today’s generation of movie-goers a hint of what it was like for their parents to go to a theatre during the ’70s and ’80s.
-Setting the action in 1979 allows for a dose of well-earned nostalgia with the Super 8 camera in the spotlight, an artifact of the past, and without it, the world may have never known Spielberg nor Abrams, since both men got their start with the now forgotten format.
+Only a few years earlier, Spielberg had directed the first-ever summer blockbuster Jaws and followed it up with Close Encounters and E.T.
+Super 8 is, after all, an homage by its writer/director to its producer, the kind of high-profile movie we so rarely see these days: an old-fashioned, good-feeling summer movie spectacle that doesn’t rely on sequels, spin-offs, reboots, adaptations, 3-D, comic tie-ins or big-name movie stars.
+It’s also a love letter to all those with a passion for filmmaking that emerges at a young age and offers today’s generation of movie-goers a hint of what it was like for their parents to go to a theatre during the ’70s and ’80s.
+Setting the action in 1979 allows for a dose of well-earned nostalgia with the Super 8 camera in the spotlight, an artifact of the past, and without it, the world may have never known Spielberg nor Abrams, since both men got their start with the now-forgotten format.